Niel07-cyber/FullStack---pneumonia-detection-app/README.md

 AI Model Training	✅
 Model Generation Instructions	✅
 Full Stack Deployment (Localhost)	✅

 🙏 Acknowledgments
 Special thanks to all open-source contributors in the fields of Machine Learning, FastAPI, and Next.js who make building projects like this possible.

-📬 Contact
-If you have any questions, feel free to reach out:

-GitHub: @YOUR_USERNAME

-yaml
-Copy
-Edit

 ---